-An HP NetServer system that supports I2C/IPMB and has an available PCI slot.
+• An HP NetServer system that supports I2C/IPMB and has an available PCI slot.

-NOTE The HP TopTools Remote Control card is only supported in HP NetServers that support the I 2 C/IPMB.
-Currently, these include systems such as the HP NetServer LC 3, LH 3 and LH 4.
-If you don't have one of these systems, refer to your HP NetServer's system documentation to confirm that it supports the HP TonTools Remote Control card

-- The server must also have been initially set up with a Network Operating System and the HP NetServer SNMP agents installed.
+- NOTE The HP TopTools Remote Control card is only supported in HP NetServers that support the I2C/IPMB.
+Currently, these include systems such as the HP NetServer LC, LH, LPr, LTr and LXr series.
+If you don't have one of these systems, refer to your HP NetServer's system documentation to confirm that it supports the HP TopTools Remote Control card. - The server must also have been initially set up with a Network Operating System and the HP NetServer SNMP agents installed.
 HP TopTools Remote Control uses these agents to perform certain functions.
 If you are not sure, refer to the HP NetServer SNMP agent installation instructions available from the Information Assistant program on the HP NetServer Documentation CD that came with your NetServer. - An external modem (required only for paging and dial-up remote access).
-A list of recommended modems is included in Appendix B. An updated (most current) list may be found on the Tested Products List for your particular HP NetServer.
-To view this list, refer to Appendix B. - A dedicated 10Base-T compatible LAN connection (required for email notification and LAN access) and a unique IP address for the HP TopTools Remote Control card (either fixed or DHCP). - For HP NetServers running Windows NT 3.51 or 4.0, full graphics console redirection to the remote client is available using Symantec's pcANYWHERE32 (see Chapter 6, Setting Up NT Graphics Console Redirection Using pcANYWHERE32).
+A list of tested modems is included in Appendix B. - A dedicated 10/100Base-T compatible LAN connection (required for email notification and LAN access) and a unique IP address for the HP TopTools Remote Control card (either fixed or DHCP). - For HP NetServers running Windows NT 4.0 or Windows 2000, full graphics console redirection to the remote client is available using Symantec's pcAnywhere (see Chapter 6, Setting Up Windows Graphics Console Redirection Using pcAnywhere).